 THE BROADSIDE was modeled after the adult moving panorama broadsides of the day.

-They were famous for exagerrating the length of the painting.
-It states "The splendid work of art is painted on nearly 1000 square inches of surface."
+The adult posters were famous for exagerrating the length of the painting.
+This toy poster states "The splendid work of art is painted on nearly 1000 square

 At the very bottom it says " The audience will be supplied with peanuts free of charge."